wolfgangj/okami/README.md

 ![okami](okami.png)

-> If it were more difficult to compose separately developed libraries
-> and knock out "glue code" and if units of source beyond a certain size
-> were more difficult to manage then program design might improve.
-(Thomas Lord)

 ## The Threefold Conjecture

 1. We need to get close down to the level of the machine to be in control of it.